private-octopus/c4/doc/c4-design.md

 compete, the competition is only fair if they all have the same estimate of the min RTT.
 We handle that by using a "periodic slow down" mechanism.

-## Filtering of Delay measurements

-When testing an implementation of Cubic in QUIC in 2019, we noticed that delay jitter was causing Hystart to exit early, resulting in poor performance for the affected connection (see {{Cubic-QUIC-Blog}}).
-There was a double effect:

-- Latency jitter sometimes resulted in measurements exceeding the target delay, causing Hystart to exit,
-- Latency jitter also resulted sometimes in measurements lower than the min RTT, causing the delay threshold to be set at an excessively low value.

-We corrected the issue by implementing a low pass filter of the the delay measurements.
-The low pass filter retained the last N measurements.
-We modified delay tests as follow:

-- We only considered a measurement as exceeding the delay target if all last N measurements exceeded that target,
-- We only updated the min RTT if the maximum of the last N measurements exceeded the min RTT.

-There is of course a tension between the number of samples considered (the value N) and the responsiveness of delay-based congestion control.
-The delay-based congestion notification will only happen after N measurements.
-This depends on the frequency of acknowledgements, which itself depends on configuration parameters of the QUIC implementation.
-This frequency is itself
-compromise: too frequent ACKs cause too many interruptions and slow down the transmission, but spacing ACKs too much means that detection of packet losses will be delayed.
-QUIC ACK Frequency draft {{I-D.ietf-quic-ack-frequency}} allows sender to specify a maximum delay and a maximum number of packets between ACKs, and we can expect different implementations to use different parameters.

-In our early implementation, we set N=7, because we assume that we will get at least 8 ACKs per RTT most of the time.
-We might want to reduce that number when the congestion window is small, for example smaller than 16 packets, but we have not tested that yet.

 ## Managing Competition with Loss Based Algorithms {#vegas-struggle}